MoC-OSS/loft/GetStarted.md

 # Getting Started Guide

 ## Introduction

-This documentation provides a step-by-step guide on setting up and using the LLM-orchestrator framework in a backend project with the Fastify framework.
+This documentation provides a step-by-step guide on setting up and using the LLM-Orchestrator(LOFT) framework in a backend project with the Fastify framework.

 ## Initial Setup

-1. Start by installing the LLM-orchestrator library from the GitHub repository using npm.
+1. Start by installing the LLM-Orchestrator library from the GitHub repository using npm.

     ```bash
     npm i git+ssh://git@github.com:MoC-Conversational/LLM-orchestrator.git
     ```

+    OR for development purposes, clone the repository and link it to your project.

+    ```bash
+    cd projects_folder
+    git clone git@github.com:MoC-Conversational/LLM-orchestrator.git
+    cd LLM-orchestrator
+    npm i
+    npm link
+    cd projects_folder/your_project
+    npm i
+    npm link llm-orchestrator && npm run start:dev
+    ```

+    Recommended to use npm link before each npm run start:dev to ensure the latest changes are applied, and the library is linked to the project.

 2. Next, create an instance of the LLM-Orchestrator, passing the `Config` object to the `LlmOrchestrator.createInstance()` method.